DEGIRO review

 Your situation Use Tradegate Core Selection?
 Why

-Long-term buy-and-hold, plan to stay at DEGIRO indefinitely Yes Lowest possible per-trade cost; lock-in doesn’t matter if you’re not moving
+Long-term buy-and-hold, plan to stay at DEGIRO indefinitely Yes Lower per-trade cost than other exchanges; transferability matters less if you’re not moving

-UCITS ETFs, US ETFs, and what EU investors can actually buy
+UCITS ETFs, US ETFs, crypto, and what EU investors can actually buy

 This is not a preference question.
 It’s a regulation question — and it determines your entire fund universe.